Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells. The drugs go around your body in the bloodstream.

 Some chemotherapy drugs make cancer cells more sensitive to radiotherapy, so doctors use them together.
 Chemoradiotherapy is quite a tough treatment to get through.
 You will have some tests to see if you’re fit enough to cope with the side effects.
 If chemoradiotherapy is not suitable for you, you may have the radiotherapy on its own.

 Chemotherapy on its own

 You might have some chemotherapy on its own before you start chemoradiotherapy.
 This is usually for larger nasopharyngeal cancers, generally stage 3 or 4A.
-This is called induction chemotherapy.
+This is called induction or neo adjuvant chemotherapy.
 The extra chemotherapy helps to control the cancer and reduces the risk of it coming back.

 Having chemotherapy over a longer period does cause added side effects and may only be suitable for some people.